You know what a Santoku knife looks like, but what do you know about Santoku knife uses?

 The Santoku is a kitchen knife that excels at precision cuts like dicing because of their smaller, easily maneuverable blade size (typically around 7 inches, which is shorter than a typical Western chef knife).
 In addition, most Santoku knives have a blade angle of 10 to 15 degrees, giving them the ability to dice more precisely than knives with a wide blade.

 Compared to a chef knife, a Santoku can dice more precisely.
-However, this comes at the expense of a marginal amount of prep time as chef knives and their rocking motion can dice a little more quickly than Santokus.
-Because they're more precise, though, Santokus are better mincing tools than chef knives if you're going after super small cuts.
+However, this comes at the expense of a marginal amount of prep time as chef knives and their rocking motion can dice a little more quickly than a Santoku knife.
+Because they're more precise, though, Santoku knives are better mincing tools than chef knives.
 When it comes to deciding between a chef knife and Santoku, it's truly all about the situation you're in!

 Santokus were built for chopping — literally.
 The sharpness of their blade means they're able to cut through foods quickly while the flatness of the blade means they're able to cut through foods uniformly (due to the knife contacting the food at multiple points simultaneously).

 The technique for chopping with a Santoku is the same as with slicing — quick, intentional pushes rather than a back-and-forth roll.
 Because chopping doesn't require as much uniformity and precision as slicing, a Santoku — with its maneuverability and quick up and down motions — can actually chop faster than a chef knife (even though it typically slices slower than one).